 This algorithm is not aware of the amount of traffic that belongs to a flow.
 The flow could be a few kilobits per second, which would probably be fine to flow down Path 1.
 It could also be several gigabits per second, which could cause congestion further down the path.
 The router doesn’t keep track of how much traffic is present in a flow (or at least, if it does via sFlow or NetFlow, the data gathered by that technology does not impact the router’s forwarding decision made on that packet/flow).

-This is also why vendors recommend that when you use ECMP or port-channels, you have a number of interfaces equal to some power of two (such as 2, 4, 8, 16, etc.) within the ECMP or port-channel.
-Using some other number (such as 3, 6, etc.) will result in one or more interfaces being internally assigned less hash values than other interfaces, resulting in unequal-cost load balancing.
+In our example, the integer number that our algorithm returns is between 0 and 7, which is a total of 8 values.
+Each individual integer is sometimes called a bit bucket, which means the platform in our example supports a total of 8 bit buckets.
+On older networking platforms, vendors recommend that when you use ECMP or port-channels, you have a number of interfaces equal to some power of two (such as 2, 4, 8, 16, etc.) within the ECMP or port-channel.
+Using some other number (such as 3, 6, etc.) will result in one or more interfaces being internally assigned less hash values than other interfaces on older networking platforms, resulting in unequal-cost load balancing.